My role, as teacher, is to evaluate the effect I have on my students.

 The Aims of Assessment and Reporting at St. John’s:

-- To assist your child and teacher to set appropriate learning goals
+To assist your child and their educator to set appropriate learning goals.